-2.1 Making Reduced Hours Compensation Benefit (Kurzarbeitergeld) More Flexible and they support the economy.
+2.1 Making Reduced Hours Compensation Benefit (Kurzarbeitergeld) More Flexible

+Germany has a strong social security system.
+The automatic stabilisers are part of this system and they support the economy.
 The German government will ensure that these stabilisers take full effect.
 Uncertainty and short-term disruptions to trade flows cannot be allowed to cause people to lose their jobs.
-In this respect, the government can take advantage of tried-and-tested tools.
+In this respect, the government can take advantage of triedand-tested tools.
 By the beginning of April, the rules on reduced hours compensation benefit will be adapted to suit current needs.
 As part of this, eligibility requirements will be loosened: